lemoinef/Preparing-Data-for-SQLite/README.md

 This will open the Jupyter Notebook software and project file in your web browser.

 ## Data
-The dataset used in this project is included as `academy_awards.csv.csv`.
+The dataset used in this project is included as `academy_awards.csv`.